 MUSC 3320 Musical Theatre in America

 THE BFA IN PERFORMANCE IS CURRENTLY NOT OFFERED.

 The Bachelor of Fine Arts degree with a major in theatre is designed for students who want professional training in theatre performance or production.
 The student concentrates in either the acting or design/production area.
 For admission to either program, students must apply no earlier than the end of the freshman year and no later than the first semester of their junior year.

 Design/Production Emphasis: Entry into the B.F.A.
 Design/Production Track is by application to the Head of the Design Program.
 The major consists of the same core curriculum as the B.A.
-In addition, the student takes THEA 3210, 6410, 6420, 6530, 6540, 6990, plus four three-credit electives that must be at the 300 level or above.
+In addition, the student takes THEA 3210, 6410, 6420, 6530, 6540, 6900, 6990, plus five three-credit electives that must be at the 300 level or above in one's area of specialization.
 BFA Stage Management candidates may substitute either DANC 4710 or 4720 for THEA 6540.
-The total is 57 credits.
+The total is 60 credits.
 DEGREE PLAN SHEET FOR B.F.A.
 DESIGN/PRODUCTION

 THEA 1010 Plays and Playwrights (3)

 Staff.
 An introduction to the literature of theatre from the Greeks to the present with emphasis on the script in performance.
 Does not count toward the major.

 THEA 1020 Theatre Arts (3)